cemdeniz/JavaOsgiProject/README.md

 Note: if you multiply decillion number with another decillion number, you'll get "number decillion decillion" which means (number x decillion exponent decillion).

+Note2: Removed the "bir" right before "yüz" in the result.
+This way TR result is more readable for some cases.

 ![osgiApp](https://user-images.githubusercontent.com/29862339/222452980-7a6bbf97-e906-477f-aadc-97e425d73761.png)

 How to import?